-Last updated on February 7th, 2013 at 05:07 pm
+Last updated on July 5th, 2022 at 03:06 pm

 It’s an accelerating spiral of terror, is what it is.

 No doubt some of you out there are thinking I’m over-dramatizing.
 I don’t know what to say, except I’m not.
-This fear is as real and as dangerous to me as the fear of dying in an airplane crash, for some people.
+This fear is as real and as dangerous to me as the fear of dying in an airplane crash, some people.
 Or the fear of crowds, for some other people.
 Or the fear of spiders and snakes for yet others.

 Taking a cue from behavioral psychology, I decided to learn about desensitization.
 This is a process where, in tiny incremental steps, a fearful person learns to overcome and/or tolerate the objects of their irrational fear.

-I learned that desensitization consists of the following 3 steps:
+Desensitization consists of the following 3 steps:

 1. Create a fear hierarchy.
 List every kind of exposure to the feared thing you can think of, and rank it from 1-10, with 1 meaning scary and 10 meaning terrifying.
 Put each kind of exposure on an index card and rank the stack from low to high.